500+ Best Indian/Hindu Names for Cultural Characters

 Rohit

-Red color and rising sun, symbolizing passion and new beginnings.
+Means red color or rising sun, suggesting energy and new beginnings.

 Shreya

-Auspicious and beautiful, representing good fortune and divine grace.
+Means auspicious and beautiful, associated with good fortune and grace.

 Tanvi